huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 trainer.evaluate(processed_datasets["test"])
 ```

-On test set, our model reaches 88 percent evaluation accuracy.
-To have a sanity check over efficiency of distillation, we also trained MobileNet on beans dataset from scratch with same hyperparameters and observed 33 percent accuracy on test set.
+On test set, our model reaches 65 percent accuracy.
+To have a sanity check over efficiency of distillation, we also trained MobileNet on beans dataset from scratch with same hyperparameters and observed 63 percent accuracy on test set.
+We invite the readers to try different pre-trained teacher models, student architectures, distillation parameters and report their findings.